 If you wear soft contact lenses, you can take preventive steps to decrease your risk of developing such an infection:

-and then dry them with a "lint-free" method before you remove or insert your lenses.
+- Practice good daily hygiene.
+Always wash your hands with soap and water thoroughly, and then dry them with a "lint-free" method before you remove or insert your lenses.

 - Wear and replace your contacts on the schedules prescribed by your eye care professional.
 Wearing them too long or overnight can also increase your risk for developing a fungal infection in your eyes.

 Always discuss your concerns and questions with your eye care professional.